pieroproietti/penguins-eggs-book/chapter-5.md

 The pamac command will handle the installation process, including fetching the package from the Manjaro community repository and resolving any dependencies.
-By following these steps, you should be able to successfully install the penguins**-**eggs package on Manjaro using the pamac package manager.
+By following these steps, you should be able to successfully install the penguins-eggs package on Manjaro using the pamac package manager.

 ## Method7: installing by npm command

-While it is technically possible to install penguins**-**eggs directly as an npm package, it is worth noting that the npm packages may still have dependencies that need to be installed separately.
+While it is technically possible to install penguins-eggs directly as an npm package, it is worth noting that the npm packages may still have dependencies that need to be installed separately.
-Additionally, since penguins**-**eggs is developed with Node.js, it is more commonly distributed as a package for specific Linux distributions or available in the AUR.
-If you still prefer to install penguins**-**eggs using npm and handle the installation of dependencies separately, you can follow these general steps:
+Additionally, since penguins-eggs is developed with Node.js, it is more commonly distributed as a package for specific Linux distributions or available in the AUR.
+If you still prefer to install penguins-eggs using npm and handle the installation of dependencies separately, you can follow these general steps:

 1)  Ensure that you have Node.js and npm installed on your